named-data/PyNDN2/INSTALL.md

     sudo pip install sphinx

-Optional: To install pytest, mock and gevent, in a terminal enter:
+Optional: To install pytest and mock, in a terminal enter:

-    sudo CFLAGS=-Qunused-arguments pip install pytest mock gevent
+    sudo CFLAGS=-Qunused-arguments pip install pytest mock

 ## Ubuntu 12.04 (64 bit and 32 bit)
 Need to build/install the latest PyCrypto.
 In a terminal, enter: